Kimserey/BlogArchive/20180113_steps_toward_leadership.md

 ## 2. What to pursue

 Leading is about providing guidance.
-Impacting whoever works directly or indirectly with you.
+Impacting whoever works around you.
 It comes with a lot of responsabilities.
-As we want to show the way, we must become the way, we must portrait what and how we want our team to work toward.
+As we want to show the way, we must become the way, we must portrait what and how we want our team to work.
+Leaders are individuals who are able to empower those around them to achieve more.
+Empowering includes teaching, providing help when needed while never being a bottleneck and the most important being becoming an inspiration for others to have a reference.
+Those are the key characteritics to pursue:

 - Professionalism
+- Honesty
 - Wisdom
-- Punctuality
 - Patience

-- Honesty
+__Professionalism__ in our behaviour, being respectful and being open to discussion.
+Being punctual for discussion and meetings and predictible in our delivery.
+Keeping promises and when failing, notfying early.
+__Honesty__ is the

-We need to have a strong mind.
+__Patience__ with a strong mind.
 Having a strong mind is about sustaining the pain of difficult situations.
 Knowing when to think about long term plans to convert down situation to up situation.
 This will come with maturity.
 Understanding that problems are inheritent in all companies and projects and the world is in need of leaders.

-Leaders are individuals who are able to empower those around them to achieve more.
-Empowering includes teaching, providing help when needed while never being a bottleneck and the most important being becoming an inspiration for others to have a reference.

 Become the person you would want to work for.